melato/lxdops/README.md

     path: /home
     filesystem: main
 ```
-- specify a /home filesystem to attach to containers
+- specify a /home filesystem to attach to containers.
+The location of the filesystem is parameterized by the name of the container (instance), the LXD project (project/) and a global property (zfsroot).

 ## user.yaml (included by other examples)
 ```